mnemnion/loon/notes/clua/syntax.md

 #Syntax

-Clua is defined in UTF-8 format.
+Clu is defined in UTF-8 format.

 #Reading

-The following describes the behavior of the Clua reader with respect to various characters.
+The following describes the behavior of the Clu reader with respect to various characters.

 The outer context is assumed, unless otherwise stated.

 ###Whitespace

-The characters space, newline, comma, and tab, denoted `\s \n , \t` are whitespace in Clua.
+The characters space, newline, comma, and tab, denoted `\s \n , \t` are whitespace in Clu.

 Any member or quantity of the set is allowed where indicated, and will not affect semantics.